6296 Donnelly Plaza

-Although ergonomic in nature, many standing desks (overrated in the opinion of some) actually do more harm than good, particularly when it does not fit your height and doesn’t allow you to move freely.
+Although ergonomic in nature, many standing desks (overrated in the opinion of some) actually do more harm than good, particularly when it does not fit your height and don’t allow you to move freely.

 Sitting and standing are normal parts of our lives but are impactful enough to change the course of our health.
-In understanding the pros and cons of a sit-stand desk, it’s thus essential to find the answers to your FAQs!
+In understanding the pros and cons of a sit-stand desk, it’s essential to find the answers to your FAQs!

 Yes, sit-stand desks are better than sitting desks as the former gives individuals a chance to do physical activities, lessen lower back and neck pains, and increase productivity.